Image Acquisition from CCD Cameras and Direct Electron Detectors

 Antialiased reduction has a measurable advantage over binning with electron counting images.
 If pairs of super-resolution images are taken at a variety of doses and analyzed by Fourier ring correlation, the FRC past half-Nyquist is about 35% higher with antialiased reduction by 2 than with binning by 2, and about 50% higher with reduction by 4 rather than with binning by 4.

-Antialiased reduction is used by default instead of true binning for all "binned" images in K2 counting mode as well as super-resolution mode, and the reduction is done by the SerialEMCCD plugin on the K2 computer, where it can run quickly.
+Antialiased reduction is used by default instead of true binning for all "binned" images in K2 counting and super-resolution modes and for K3 counting images, and the reduction is done by the SerialEMCCD plugin on the K2 or K3 computer, where it can run quickly.
 At the bottom of the Camera Setup dialog, there is a checkbox to turn off this behavior, followed by an indicator in bold about whether a reduction will use Anti-aliasing or Binning.

 Scaling of electron counts.
 In counting or super-resolution mode with a K2, DM produces images with the number of electrons, which is very different from the number of digitized counts produced in linear mode.
 Since many parts of SerialEM rely on there being a fixed relationship between beam intensity and image counts, the plugin scales electron counts up by a factor close to the number of counts per electron in linear mode, so that all modes produce approximately the same number of counts per unbinned pixel for a given exposure time and beam intensity.